openebs-archive/openebs-docs/docs/on_premise_solutions.md

 ## Setup Environment for OpenEBS Installation

 -   Setup environment variables for the usernames and passwords of all the machines which have been brought up in the previous steps on the test-harness (this machine will be interchangeably used with the term 'localhost').
-Ensure that these are setup in the **.profile ** file of the localhost user which will be running the ansible code or playbooks, that is the ansible\_user.
+Ensure that these are setup in the **\~/.profile ** file of the localhost user which will be running the ansible code or playbooks, that is the ansible\_user.
--   Ensure that the env variables setup in the previous step are available in the current user session.
+-   Ensure that the environment variables setup in the previous step are available in the current user session.
 Perform *source \~/.profile to achieve the same and verify through echo \$VARIABLE.

 \* Edit the *inventory/machines.in* file to place the latest HostCode, IP, username variable, password variable for all the machines setup.
 For more details on editing *machines.in*, see the [Inventory README](https://github.com/openebs/openebs/blob/master/e2e/ansible/inventory/README.md).